reactjs/react.dev/beta/src/content/learn/you-might-not-need-an-effect.md

 Remember that inside event handlers, [state behaves like a snapshot.](/learn/state-as-a-snapshot) For example, even after you call `setRound(round + 1)`, the `round` variable will reflect the value at the time the user clicked the button.
 If you need to use the next value for calculations, define it manually like `const nextRound = round + 1`.

 In some cases, you *can't* calculate the next state directly in the event handler.
-For example, imagine a form with multiple dropdowns where the options of each  dropdown depend on the selected value of the previous dropdown.
+For example, imagine a form with multiple dropdowns where the options of the next dropdown depend on the selected value of the previous dropdown.
 Then, a chain of Effects fetching data is appropriate because you are synchronizing with network.

 ### Initializing the application {/*initializing-the-application*/}